 This 2.5% interest is attainable at almost zero risk (as 2.5% OA interest is mandated by law) and there is no financial instrument that can provide 2.5% interest without risk.
 It is too good a deal to be missed and almost akin to ‘free’ money.

+Does accrued interest actually matter?If you are not selling your house, it has no material impact except the fact that you missed out on the 2.5% interest which you would have earned from CPF.
 However, if you intend to sell your house, note that the total amount used from OA plus accrued interest will be deducted from the proceeds received after the sale of your flat.
 This amount will be ‘returned’ back to your CPF OA.
 Essentially, you are borrowing money from your OA account and returning back to your CPF account with interest.
-End of the day, it is still your funds.
+End of the day, it is still your funds. |

 Use CPF or Cash depending on your situation